janveverka/storman/README.md

 The CMS Storage Manager Transfer System.

 ## History
-These Perl modules were imported from the retired CVS repository [1] on 18 March 2014.
+The Perl modules in perl_lib were imported from the retired CVS repository [1] on 18 March 2014.
 Originally, they used to live at [2] and were archived at [3].

-They were imported using the cvs2git bundled with CMSSW_6_2_7_patch1:
+They were imported using cvs2git bundled with CMSSW_6_2_7_patch1 using these
+commands:

     MY_GITHUB_USER=`git config --get user.github`
     MY_REMOTE=git@github.com:$MY_GITHUB_USER/storman.git